DandyLyons/DandyLyons.github.io/content/en/unlisted/Forcing Value Semantics on Properties in Swift.md

 ---

-## Forcing Value Semantics Through Property Access
+## Forcing Value Semantics Through Property Access in Swift
+Earlier we explored [Easy Deep Cloning in Swift] using the `Cloneable` protocol.
+In this post, we'll explore how we can use the `Cloneable` protocol to enforce value semantics on a property in Swift.

 Now that we have a way to clone our reference type, we can enforce value semantics on a property by making the property private and only allowing access to it through a computed property.

 Suppose we have the following type: